-Are you looking less than svelte now that you can finally take your shirt off without worrying about getting frostbitten nipples?
-Adipose fat piled on during an interminably long winter is just a part of the reason why; a significant portion of that jiggle is actually subcutaneous water.
+Are you looking less than svelte now that you can finally take your shirt off without worrying about frostbitten nipples?
+Adipose fat piled on during winter is just a part of the reason why; a significant portion of that jiggle is actually subcutaneous water.

 Unlike pounds of body fat—which can only be eliminated via a calorie deficit over a period of weeks or months—body-transforming quantities of “water weight” can be shed quickly, safely and easily (albeit only temporarily).
 If, like me, you’ve delayed getting beach-ready a bit, this weight-dropping stopgap should come as heartening news.